andwn/cave-story-md/README.md

 To activate Stage Select: 🡩 🡫🡨 🡪  A + Start.
 Like Sonic.

-### Compilation
+## Compilation
 I've built on Ubuntu 16.04, Debian 8 and Arch, 32 and 64 bit:

 0. Dependencies for all this:
-  - For Ubuntu/Debian: `sudo apt install wget unzip build-essential texinfo openjdk-8-jre-headless python`
+  - Ubuntu/Debian: `sudo apt install wget unzip build-essential texinfo openjdk-8-jre-headless python`
-  - For Arch: `sudo pacman -Sy wget unzip base-devel texinfo jre8-openjdk python`
+  - Arch: `sudo pacman -Sy wget unzip base-devel texinfo jre8-openjdk python`
 1. Set up my fork of [Gendev](https://github.com/andwn/gendev.git) (Customized GCC 6.3.0 toolchain)
   - The command to build and install Gendev is `sudo make`.
 You likely don't want to do that on an important production machine, so if you can run 32-bit programs grab the tarball on the releases page instead.
   - The `sgdk-build` step is now optional as the parts of SGDK used are merged into CSMD.